Discover the Best Hand Coffee Grinder in 2022

 The Comandante C4 Nitro Blade excels most of the manual grinders in this line-up, both price-wise and performance-wise, and meets the requirements to extract all the right flavors of high-quality specialty coffee.
 If you’re already familiar with the world of specialty coffee and want to take your brews to the next level, then this is the grinder for you!
 It is suitable for both hobby and professional use and will last you a lifetime if well taken care of.
 You can find more information on the Comandante website.

-If you are looking for a fast manual coffee grinder that will satisfy your need for a consistent grind and doesn’t break the bank, your best bet is the 1Zpresso JX Manual Coffee Grinder.
-It’s one of the fastest of all the manual grinders I’ve reviewed and is a bit more slim than the Comandante.
+If you are looking for a fast hand crank coffee grinder that will satisfy your need for a consistent grind and doesn’t break the bank, your best bet is the 1Zpresso JX Manual Coffee Grinder.
+It’s one of the fastest of all the hand held coffee grinders I’ve reviewed and is a bit more slim than the Comandante grinder, which is nice for portability and ergonomics.
 It gets points for sharp and durable conical burrs that guarantee excellent grind efficiency.

 The hopper up top will hold a solid 30-35 grams of beans.

 The majority of parts are made from stainless steel, including the conical burrs.
 When holding it, the 1Zpresso JX feels sturdy and durable.
 A rubber sleeve ensures a good grip while grinding.
 The best way to clean it is with a cleaning brush, which is luckily included.
 All parts are quickly disassembled if you need to do a thorough cleaning.